+stomer Name:

-Cι Istomer Name: Те eam members completing review: Date: 1.
+am members completing review:

+Date:

 What are the strengths of this agency as it relates to this customer?

-2. What are the weaknesses?
-3. How well do we keep this customer informed?
-4. When did we last "shop" this customer's insurance, and have we advised the customer that we have done so?
-5. How would this customer describe our agency to friends and business associates?
+What are the weaknesses?

+How well do we keep this customer informed?

+When did we last "shop" this customer's insurance, and have we advised the customer that we have done so?

+How would this customer describe our agency to friends and business associates?

 How do we know this - have we had referrals from this customer?

 Have we given referrals to this customer?

-6. How can we work better to serve this customer? ditional Sample Account Review Materials including Letters, Questionnaires, d Forms are included in the Resources section at the back of this workbook!
+How can we work better to serve this customer?